Reviews

 How Do You Get Started With Point Pickup?

-You will need to input your name, email, phone number, and driver’s license information.
-After you have submitted the form, you will need to set your schedule.
+You’ll need to provide your name, email, phone number, and driver’s license details.
+After form submission, establish your availability schedule.

-You can customize your time periods based on when you are free during the day to accept orders.
-Once you have set your schedule, you will need to follow the onboarding instructions.
+Customize your time periods based on when you’re free to accept orders.
+Next, follow the onboarding instructions.

 Point Pickup Driver Feedback